SOURCE: lasvegassun.com

 A top White House adviser says the stars seemed aligned for Congress to pass comprehensive immigration reform this year.

-Speaking Sunday on CNN's "State of the Union," David Plouffe (pluhf) said support for reform is strong among lawmakers, the business community and the American people.
+Sunday on CNN's "State of the Union," David Plouffe (pluhf) said

 He says there's, quote, "no reason" immigration reform shouldn't move through Congress this year.